Alternative Investment Management Association Representing the global hedge fund industry

 The European Parliament ECON Committee and Council of the European Union adopted their respective final positions on the Level 1 BRRD text in May and June 2013.
 Inter-institutional Trialogues then commenced, with a political agreement being reached on 11 December 2013.

-The politically agreed level 1 text of the BRRD now falls to be formally adopted by the European Parliament and Council.
+The politically agreed level 1 text was formally adopted by the European Parliament on 15 April 2014 and by the Council on 6 May 2014.

 Key legislative documents